mirzaghaderi/rtpcr/README.md

 5. Reference genes efficiency and Ct values (a pair column for each gene)

 The package supports **one or more target gene(s) and reference gene(s)**, supplied as efficiency–Ct column pairs.
-**Reference gene columns must always appear last.** Each row represents a single biological replicate, corresponding to a non-repeated measures design.
+**Reference gene columns must always appear last.** For `ANOVA_DDCt`, `ANOVA_DCt` and `TTEST_DDCt` functions, each row represents a single biological replicate, corresponding to a non-repeated measures design.
+The `REPEATED_DDCt` function is intended for experiments with repeated observations (e.g. time-course data).
+For REPEATED_DDCt, the rep column contains identifiers for each individual (id or subject).
+For example, all rows with a 1 correspond to a single individual, all rows with a 2 correspond to another individual, and so on.
+Each row represents one observation at a specific time point for a given individual.
 A sample input data is presented below.

 <p align="center">
 <img src="inst/dataStructure1.png" width="100%">
 </p>

-### Data structure for `REPEATED_DDCt` function

-The `REPEATED_DDCt` function is intended for experiments with repeated observations (e.g. time-course data).
-The input data frame for `REPEATED_DDCt` must follow this structure:

-1. The **first column** is `id`, a unique identifier for each individual (subject)
-2. Factor and block columns (if available), and the `time` variable
-3. Remaining columns contain efficiency and Ct values for target and reference genes.

-Each row corresponds to one observation at a specific time point for a given individual.
-Below is an example:
+Below is an example of a properly arranged dataset from a repeated-measures experiment:
 ```r
 data <- read.csv(system.file("extdata", "data_repeated_measure_2.csv", package = "rtpcr"))
 data